anttijuu/conversion-qs/README.md

 ## Running

-Run the tool from Xcode, first editing the Product scheme having suitable arguments the tool requires.
+Run the tool from Xcode, first editing the Product scheme having suitable arguments the tool requires (see below).

 Or run the tool from command line, with suitable argument values, e.g.: